 street theatre from the Red Rebels,

-the peace dove puppet.
+the XR peace dove,

-a silent vigil led by Quakers.
+a silent vigil led by Quakers,

 Food and toilets are available in the NEC cafes, which are all open to the public.